 Despite its odd and unappetizing appearance, there’s actually more to taro than meets the eye.
-Here’s everything you need to know about taro.
+Here’s everything you need to know about taro in our guide.

 The Potato of the Tropics: What Is Taro?

-Large and herbaceous, taro (Colocasia esculenta) is a perennial from the Araceae (aroid) family that can be identified by its frilly, heart-shaped leaves that grow at the end of long and stout petioles, resembling an elephant’s ear.
-The taro plant can grow anywhere between 5 to 6 feet tall.2 It also goes by other names, such as dasheen, Chinese potato, cocoyam, curcas and dalo.3
+Large and herbaceous, taro (Colocasia esculenta) is a perennial from the Araceae (aroid) family.
+It is identified by its large heart-shaped leaves that differ in size and color.
+The plant can grow anywhere between 0.4 and 2.3 meters (1.31 to 7.5 feet).2 It also goes by other names, such as dasheen, Chinese potato, cocoyam, curcas and dalo.3

-Taro is native to India and Southeast Asia, and has earned the moniker “the potato of the tropics.”4 It grows best in warm humid climates, thriving in marshy locations with wet soils.
-It’s an extremely hardy plant, which contributes to its popularity in these regions.
-In fact, taro is one of the few crops that can grow in flooded regions.5
+Taro is native to India and Southeast Asia, and has earned the moniker “the potato of the tropics.”4,5 It grows best in humid climates and very wet conditions.
+It’s extremely hardy, which contributes to its popularity in these parts of the world.
+Taro is one of the few crops that can grow in flooded regions.
+However, growing taro in dry conditions usually results in decreased corm production.6

-Although the root is the most popularly used part of the plant, take note that the large leaves are edible, too.
-But keep this in mind: both the root and leaves should always be cooked, as they are both toxic when raw, and should never be consumed in this manner.11
+Although the root is the most popular part of the plant for culinary use, take note that the large leaves are edible, too.
+Both the root and leaves should always be cooked, however, as raw consumption may cause burning pain and swelling of the lips, mouth and tongue, as well as gastric inflammation.11

 Taro Benefits: Both the Root and Leaves Can Do Wonders for Your Health

-Taro root’s benefits come from its rich source of nutrients, which include magnesium, iron, fiber, potassium, manganese, zinc, copper and phosphorus.
-It contains good amounts of antioxidants, as well as vitamins A, B6, C and E.
+Taro root’s benefits come from its rich source of nutrients, which include potassium, calcium, magnesium, phosphorus, folate and fiber.12 It contains good amounts of antioxidants, as well as vitamins C, B and E.13

-Perhaps the most standout quality of this root crop is its high fiber content, which is said to be three times higher than that of a white potato.
-12 This is essential to your digestive health, as fiber helps add bulk to your stools, allowing them to easily pass through your digestive system.
-Getting enough fiber also helps prevent constipation, bloating, cramping and indigestion.13
+Perhaps the most standout quality of this root crop is its high fiber content.14 Fiber is essential to your digestive health, as it can help add bulk to your stools, allowing them to pass easily through your digestive system.15 Getting enough fiber may also help prevent constipation, control hunger and manage the symptoms of irritable bowel syndrome.16

-Don’t forget the taro leaves – they can provide a variety of nutrients, too.
-These greens are a wonderful source of fiber, protein, vitamins A, C and B6, thiamin, copper, calcium, folate and more.14
+Don’t forget the taro leaves — they can provide a variety of nutrients, too.
+These greens are a wonderful source of fiber, protein, calcium, iron, magnesium, phosphorus, vitamin A, vitamin C and folate.17

-Due to its outstanding nutrient profile, it’s no surprise that taro – both through its root and leaves – offers health-promoting benefits, such as:15,16
+Due to its outstanding nutrient profile, it’s no surprise that taro — both its root and leaves — offers health-promoting benefits, such as:18

-- Reduces risk of diabetes – The dietary fiber in taro can help regulate insulin and glucose levels in your body, and prevent your blood sugar from spiking.
+- Reducing the risk of diabetes — The dietary fiber in taro can help regulate insulin and glucose levels in your body, and prevent your blood sugar from spiking.19

-- Improves vision health – Antioxidants cryptoxanthin and beta-carotene in taro help keep free radicals at bay, reducing your risk of macular degeneration and cataracts.
+- Improving vision health — Antioxidants such as cryptoxanthin and beta-carotene in taro help keep free radicals at bay, reducing your risk of macular degeneration and cataracts.20,21

-- Helps keep skin healthy – Vitamins A and E are vital to skin health.
-Adding taro to your diet may help reduce blemishes and wrinkles and give your complexion a healthy glow.
+- Helping keep skin healthy — Vitamins A and E are vital to skin health.
+Adding taro to your diet may help reduce blemishes and wrinkles, and give your complexion a healthy glow.22

-- Heart health – Aside from its dietary fiber, the potassium in taro is essential for maintaining your cardiovascular function.
-It helps control your heartbeat, relieve stress on the arteries and keep blood pressure in check.
+- Promoting heart health — Aside from its dietary fiber, the potassium in taro is essential for helping maintain proper cardiovascular function.
+It is responsible for controlling your heartbeat, relieving stress on the arteries and keeping blood pressure in check.24

 While the culinary uses for this root crop are virtually endless, did you know that the taro plant has uses outside of the kitchen as well?
-Here are some examples:17
+Here are some examples:25

 - The corm peelings and leaves of taro are sometimes fed to pigs.
-Boiled taro corms are also given as food to weanling pigs to give them energy.
+Boiled taro corms are also fed to weanling pigs to give them energy.

 - The petioles and leaves of the plant can be used to make dyes for kappa (bark cloth).

-- In Africa, the leaf stalk of taro has been used for plaiting.
+- In Africa, the leaf stalk of taro has been used for plaiting.26

 - The corms and cormels are used by the paper industry and for manufacturing of medicinal tablets.

-- The plant is used in garden and lawn landscaping for aesthetic purposes.
+- The plant is used in garden and lawn landscaping for aesthetic purposes.27

 How to Cook Taro Root and Leaves: Keep These Tips in Mind

-The roots do not require refrigerating, but the greens will – place them in the crisper section, just as you would do to other leafy greens.
-Before cooking the root, simply wash it, trim the ends and peel away the tough skin using a paring knife.
-Remove the sticky sap by submerging it in cold water.18
+You can store taro roots the same way you store potatoes.28 The roots do not require refrigerating, but the greens will — place them in the crisper, just as you would with other leafy greens.29 Before cooking the root, simply wash it, trim the ends and peel away the tough skin using a paring knife.
+Remove the sticky sap by submerging it in cold water.30

-Taro tea, also known as “taro bubble tea” because it comes with tapioca pearls, is another popular snack today – Although you will need to watch out for this, as most recipes are loaded with sugar or high-fructose corn syrup.
+Taro is usually prepared in the same way as potatoes or sweet potatoes.
+You can boil, steam or bake it.31 You may also add it to soups, curries and stews, or enjoy it on its own.
+Taro tea, also known as “taro bubble tea” because it comes with tapioca pearls, is another popular snack today — although you will need to be careful, as most recipes are loaded with sugar or high-fructose corn syrup.32

-Never attempt to eat uncooked taro roots and leaves.
-This plant contains needle-like calcium oxalate crystals, which can lead to extreme irritation in your throat and mouth, resulting in a burning and stinging sensation.19 If consumed without cooking it thoroughly, it may also result in gout and kidney stones.20
+Again, never attempt to eat uncooked taro roots and leaves.
+This plant contains needle-like calcium oxalate crystals, which can lead to extreme irritation in your throat and mouth, resulting in a burning and stinging sensation.33 If consumed without cooking it thoroughly, it may also result in gout and kidney stones.34

 Try This Yummy and Healthy Taro Recipe: Baked Taro Chips

-Whether sweet, salty or savory, there’s a bounty of taro root recipes that you can choose from, so don’t worry – you will not run out of ideas to use this root crop.
+Whether sweet, salty or savory, there’s a bounty of taro root recipes to choose from.
 One of the most popular ways to enjoy it is to transform it into chips.
-Here’s an example adapted from PopSugar Fitness:21
+Here’s an example adapted from AllRecipes:35

 Taro Healthy Recipes: